Properties of stepwise parameter estimation in high-dimensional vine copulas: Theoretical Results on Stepwise Maximum Likelihood Estimation in Vine Copulas

 The main restrictions on the growth of $p_n$ are imposed by \ref{A:emp_proc}.
 Similar to \ref{A:curvature}, the sequences $M_n$ and $D_n$ quantify the strength of dependence between the estimation of parameters from different trees.
-Computations shown in \cref{sec:ValAssump} suggest that $M_n^2 = O(p_n)$ and $D_n = O(p_n)$ for $\btheta^*$ small enough, which implies that $p_n^2/n \to 0$ is sufficient for consistency.
+Numerical experiments (see the supplement) suggest that $M_n^2 = O(p_n)$ and $D_n = O(p_n)$ for $\btheta^*$ small enough, which implies that $p_n^2/n \to 0$ is sufficient for consistency.

 The sequence $k_n$ in \ref{A:emp_proc} can be interpreted as the maximum number of parameters affecting estimates in subsequent steps.
 For an untruncated Vine, we typically have $k_n =O (p_n)$.
 For a vine truncated after tree $t_n$, there are $t_n d_n - t_n (t_n - 1)/2$ parameters to estimate, however, the estimation of any parameter $\theta_j$ depends on at most $O(t_n^2)$ parameters, thus $k_n = O(t_n^2)$.
 In particular, if the truncation level is fixed, we obtain $k_n = O(1)$.
-The corresponding estimation problem can be interpreted as estimating a diverging number of finite-dimensional vines and, under standard conditions, \cref{theorem_cons_new2} only requires $\ln p_n / n \to 0$.

 If $\alpha_n = O(1)$, \cref{theorem_cons_new2} yields $\| \hbtheta_U - \btheta^* \|_2 = O_p( \sqrt{p_n \ln p_n / n})$, which is slightly worse than the optimal rate $\sqrt{p_n/ n}$.
 Convergence at the optimal rate would follow from \citet[Theorem 1]{Gauss24}, however, this requires that the largest eigenvalue of $J(\btheta^*) + J(\btheta^*)^\top$ is negative and bounded away from zero.
-This condition is not satisfied for many truncated C-vines (see \cref{prop:CVine} in the appendix).
+This condition is not satisfied for many truncated C-vines (see Proposition 1 in the supplement).
 We therefore establish convergence in $\| \cdot \|_\infty$ norm using the \emph{Poincar\'e-Miranda theorem}.
 Notably, while the condition on $J(\btheta^*) + J(\btheta^*)^\top$ ignores the sequential estimation procedure, i.e., that $J(\btheta)$ is (block) triangular, this structure is exploited in \ref{A:curvature}. \cref{theorem_cons_new2} is not specific to vines but can also be applied to other stepwise estimators as well as general estimating problems that can be expressed in the form $\sumin \phi (\bX_i; \hbtheta) = \0$ for some function $\phi$, e.g., a gradient.